prebid/prebid.github.io/dev-docs/show-long-form-video-with-gam.md

 | iu | Required | string | `adunit` |
 | description_url | Required | string | The value should describe the video playing on the page. |

-{% alerts/alert_important.html content="For long form Prebid.js will add key-value strings for multiple bids.
+{% include alerts/alert_important.html content="For long form Prebid.js will add key-value strings for multiple bids.
 This prevents retrieving the description url from bid." %}

 Understanding the arguments to this method is especially important if you plan to pass any custom parameters to GAM.
 The params key in the argument to `buildAdpodVideoUrl` supports all parameters from the GAM API.